 Larger items like cars or even buildings can be claimed over time as depreciating assets.
-And you may also be able to claim (over a five year period) certain capital costs in setting up or ceasing a business, as long as an outright deduction can’t be claimed for that expenditure.
+And you may also be able to claim (either immediately or over a five year period) certain capital costs in setting up or ceasing a business, as long as an outright deduction can’t be claimed for that expenditure.

 A deduction is available for the upkeep of machinery, tools or premises used to produce assessable income (provided they are not 'capital' costs).
 These deductions include things like painting, plumbing and electrical maintenance, upkeep to windows and fences, guttering and machinery maintenance.
 Generally it means fixing defects, not totally replacing an item, and does not include improvements or work done immediately after acquiring an asset.